ii-V-I

 Many people have recorded this tune, but the most iconic version remains the first one.

-I won’t talk through everything that happens in here (I have a whole other blog post for that), but it’s all ii-V-I and ii-V progressions in the keys of B major, G major and Eb major.
-This may have been inspired by by the bridge of “Have You Met Miss Jones”, which uses that same idea of major keys a major third apart from each other.
+I won’t talk through everything that happens in here (I have a whole other blog post for that), but it’s all V-I, ii-V-I and ii-V progressions in the keys of B major, G major and Eb major.
+This may have been inspired by the bridge of “Have You Met Miss Jones”, which uses that same idea of major keys a major third apart from each other.
 “Giant Steps” gets way too much attention from the academy, but if you are interested in how you can move through distantly related keys via ii-V-I progressions, Coltrane is your guy.

 “Four”